Standard Deviation Calculator

 Sample Standard Deviation

 In many cases, it is not possible to sample every member within a population, requiring that the above equation be modified so that the standard deviation can be measured through a random sample of the population being studied.
 A common estimator for σ is the sample standard deviation, typically denoted by s.
-It is worth noting that there exist many different equations for calculating sample standard deviation since unlike sample mean, sample standard deviation does not have any single estimator that is unbiased, efficient, and has a maximum likelihood.
+It is worth noting that there exist many different equations for calculating sample standard deviation since, unlike sample mean, sample standard deviation does not have any single estimator that is unbiased, efficient, and has a maximum likelihood.
 The equation provided below is the "corrected sample standard deviation."
 It is a corrected version of the equation obtained from modifying the population standard deviation equation by using the sample size as the size of the population, which removes some of the bias in the equation.
-Unbiased estimation of standard deviation however, is highly involved and varies depending on distribution.
+Unbiased estimation of standard deviation, however, is highly involved and varies depending on the distribution.
 As such, the "corrected sample standard deviation" is the most commonly used estimator for population standard deviation, and is generally referred to as simply the "sample standard deviation."
-It is a much better estimate than its uncorrected version, but still has significant bias for small sample sizes (N<10).
+It is a much better estimate than its uncorrected version, but still has a significant bias for small sample sizes (N<10).

 xi is one sample value

 Refer to the "Population Standard Deviation" section for an example of how to work with summations.
 The equation is essentially the same excepting the N-1 term in the corrected sample deviation equation, and the use of sample values.

 Standard deviation is widely used in experimental and industrial settings to test models against real-world data.
 An example of this in industrial applications is quality control for some products.
 Standard deviation can be used to calculate a minimum and maximum value within which some aspect of the product should fall some high percentage of the time.
 In cases where values fall outside the calculated range, it may be necessary to make changes to the production process to ensure quality control.